 The beautiful area now known as Stanley Park was once home to many Indigenous peoples and remains a culturally significant area for the local First Nations people today.
 Stanley Park is on the unceded territories of the Musqueam, Squamish and Tsleil-Waututh peoples.
 The park’s villages were occupied for thousands of years by First Nations and newcomers before their eviction in the 20th century.

 While you walk through the lush greenery, you might reflect on the many people who have entered this space for many purposes during its long history, and the many people who enjoy it today.

 |Elevation change||2 m|

-In the past, the incoming high tide water from Coal Harbour would flow onto the tidal flat and fill-up the Lagoon almost reaching to English Bay then at low tide the ocean water would slip away.
-Construction of the Stanley Park causeway in the 1920s has left Lost Lagoon as a freshwater pond.
+Before industrialization, the incoming high tide water from Coal Harbour would flow onto the tidal flat and fill-up the Lagoon almost reaching to English Bay.
+Then, at low tide, the ocean water would slip away.
+The construction of the Stanley Park causeway in the 1920s has left Lost Lagoon as a freshwater pond.
 The northeast side of the Lagoon acts as a bio-filtration marsh filtering causeway run-off through a series of holding ponds.

 Points of interest

 The name for Lost Lagoon comes from a poem written by Pauline Johnson, published in Legends of Vancouver (1911) External website, opens in new tab

 "I have always resented that jarring unattractive name [Coal Harbour] for years."
 She told a biographer, "When I first plied paddle across the gunwale of a light canoe and idled about the margin, I named the sheltered little cove Lost Lagoon.
 This was just to please my own fancy for, as that perfect summer month drifted on, the ever restless tides left the harbor devoid of any water at my favorite canoeing hour and my pet idling place was lost for many days; hence my fancy to call it Lost Lagoon."